You look forward to your leisure time because that’s when you can take out your RC car for a spin.

 You need to check for all of the compatible devices.
 Because most times you can not bind any transmitter to any receiver.

 Also, you need to see if the ESC is calibrated properly.
 Because if that is not calibrated beforehand, your RC might get the transmission but not understand how it works.

-And if you just want to skip the hassle.
-You can always use a universal transmitter.
+If you just want to skip the hassle, you can always use a universal transmitter.